Entropy-MCMC: Sampling from Flat Basins with Ease: Theoretical Analysis

 \section{Theoretical Analysis}

 In this section, we provide a theoretical analysis on the convergence rate of Entropy-MCMC and compare it with previous local-entropy-based methods including Entropy-SGD~\citep{chaudhari2019entropy} and Entropy-SGLD~\citep{dziugaite2018entropy} (used as a theoretical tool in the literature rather than a practical algorithm).
 We leverage the 2-Wasserstein distance bounds of SGLD, which assumes the target distribution to be smooth and strongly log-concave~\citep{dalalyan2019user}.
 While the target distribution in this case is unimodal, it still reveals the superior convergence rate of EMCMC compared with existing flatness-aware methods.
 We leave the theoretical analysis on non-log-concave distributions for future work.
-Specifically, we have the following assumptions for the loss function $f(\cdot)$ and stochastic gradients: \begin{assumption} The loss function $f(\bm{\theta})$ in the original posterior distribution $\pi=p(\bm{\theta}|\mathcal{D})\propto\exp{(-f(\bm{\theta}))}$ is $M$-smooth and $m$-strongly convex (i.e., $m\bm{I} \preceq \nabla^2 f(\bm{\theta}') \preceq M\bm{I}$). \end{assumption} \begin{assumption} The variance of stochastic gradients is bounded by $\mathbb{E}[\|\nabla f(\bm{\theta})-\nabla f_{\bm{\Xi}}(\bm{\theta})\|^2]\le\sigma^2$ for some constant $\sigma>0$. \end{assumption}
+Specifically, we have the following assumptions for the loss function $f(\cdot)$ and stochastic gradients\footnote{Assumption~\ref{assump:smooth}\&\ref{assump:variance} are only for the convergence analysis.
+Our method and experiments are not restricted to the strong convexity.}: \begin{assumption} The loss function $f(\bm{\theta})$ in the original posterior distribution $\pi=p(\bm{\theta}|\mathcal{D})\propto\exp{(-f(\bm{\theta}))}$ is $M$-smooth and $m$-strongly convex (i.e., $m\bm{I} \preceq \nabla^2 f(\bm{\theta}') \preceq M\bm{I}$). \end{assumption} \begin{assumption} The variance of stochastic gradients is bounded by $\mathbb{E}[\|\nabla f(\bm{\theta})-\nabla f_{\bm{\Xi}}(\bm{\theta})\|^2]\le\sigma^2$ for some constant $\sigma>0$. \end{assumption} To establish the convergence analysis for EMCMC, we first observe that the smoothness and convexity of the joint posterior distribution $\pi_{\text{joint}}(\bm{\theta},\bm{\theta}_a)=p(\bm{\theta},\bm{\theta}_a|\mathcal{D})$ in Eq.~\ref{eq:joint_posterior} is the same as the original posterior $p(\bm{\theta}|\mathcal{D})$, which is formally stated in Lemma~\ref{lemma:same}. \begin{lemma} If Assumption~\ref{assump:smooth} holds and $m\le 1/\eta\le M$, then the energy function in the joint posterior distribution $\pi_{\text{joint}}(\bm{\theta},\bm{\theta}_a)=p(\bm{\theta},\bm{\theta}_a|\mathcal{D})$ is also $M$-smooth and $m$-strongly convex. \end{lemma} With the convergence bound of SGLD established by \citet{dalalyan2019user}, we derive the convergence bound for EMCMC in Theorem~\ref{thm:emcmc}. \begin{theorem} Under Assumptions~\ref{assump:smooth} and \ref{assump:variance}, let $\mu_0$ be the initial distribution and $\mu_K$ be the distribution obtained by EMCMC after $K$ iterations.
+If $m\le 1/\eta\le M$ and the step size $\alpha \le 2/(m+M)$, the 2-Wasserstein distance between $\mu_K$ and $\pi_{\text{joint}}$ will have the following upper bound: